DBCDK/dbcdk.github.io/OpenAgency.md

 OpenAgency 3.1 is considered the primary production version.

-<span style="color:red">End-of-life date for versions older than 3.1 is October 1st, 2021.</span>
+<span style="color:red">End-of-life date for versions older than 3.1 is 1/10/2021.</span>

 ## Versions